 Answer questions and see how you rank against other players.Play Now

 Dillinger was dealt a second blow when he was denied parole.
 He had not been an exemplary prisoner, after having tried to escape a few times.
 But not seeing he was much responsible for his circumstances, he felt bitter and angry about the denial for parole.
-In a letter he wrote to his father in October 1933, he confided, "I know I have been a big disappointment to you but I guess I did too much time, for where I went in a carefree boy, I came out bitter toward everything in general... if I had gotten off more leniently when I made my first mistake this would never have happened."
-He quit the baseball team, one of his few passions, and asked to be sent to Indiana State Prison in Michigan City, Indiana.
-Dillinger told prison officials it had a better baseball team, but the truth was he wanted to join friends Pierpont and Van Meter who had been transferred there earlier.
+In a letter he wrote to his father in October 1933, he confided, "I know I have been a big disappointment to you but I guess I did too much time, for where I went in a carefree boy, I came out bitter toward everything in general ... if I had gotten off more leniently when I made my first mistake this would never have happened."
+He quit the baseball team—one of his few passions—and asked to be sent to Indiana State Prison in Michigan City, Indiana.
+Dillinger told prison officials that he wanted to be transferred to Michigan City prison because it had a better baseball team, but the truth was that he wanted to join friends Pierpont and Van Meter, who had been transferred there earlier.

 John Dillinger found prison life much harsher and disciplined.
 He was surprised to see so many men his father's age spending the rest of their lives in prison.
 He became depressed and withdrawn.
 He didn't join the baseball team, but instead buried himself in his work in the prison shirt factory, producing double his quote to help other inmates.

 It was during this time that John Dillinger learned the ropes of crime from seasoned bank robbers.
 In addition to reconnecting with Pierpont and Van Meter, he became friends with Walter Dietrich who had worked with the notorious Herman Lamm.
-A former German army officer, Lamm had emigrated to the United States in the late 1800s.
+A former German army officer, Lamm, had emigrated to the United States in the late 1800s.
 He was famous for planning his bank robberies with the precision of a military tactician.
-Dietrich had studied the man's method well and was a good teacher, instructing his students in how to investigate the layout of a bank, the entries and exits, windows, and the location of the nearest police station.
+Dietrich had studied the man's method well and was a good teacher, instructing his students on how to investigate the layout of a bank—the building's entries, exits and windows, as well as the location of the nearest police station.

 profile name: John Dillinger profile occupation: